bahrus/trans-render/README.md

 "ctx" stands for "context", a place to pass things throughout the processing process.  "target" is the HTML element we are populating.

 By design, trans-render is loathe to do any unnessary work.
-Each transform can specify whether to proceed to the next sibling:
+As mentioned earlier, each transform can specify whether to proceed to the next sibling, thusly:

 ```JavaScript
 ctx.matchNextSib = true;